Why The Covey Sisters Are Still The Best Part Of "To All The Boys I've Loved Before"

 “I love The Golden Girls and I love hanging out with you,” Lara Jean tells 11-year-old Kitty, who canceled her own plans so her sister wouldn’t be alone.
 But boyfriend or not, these sisters put themselves and each other first.
-They are more content with loving each other and themselves than finding love, or at least needing it for validation.
+They are more content with loving each other and themselves than finding love — or at least needing it for validation.

-TATBILB doesn’t resort to gimmicky storylines of sibling rivalry or slut-shaming (Peter is quick to shut that down) to turn this into a sensational and caricature version of high school, nor does it perpetuate Lara Jean’s seemingly invisible persona to maintain the shy vs. popular girl dichotomy.
+To All The Boys I've Loved Before doesn’t use gimmicky storylines of sibling rivalry or slut-shaming (Peter is quick to shut that down) to turn this into a caricature version of high school, nor does it perpetuate Lara Jean’s seemingly invisible persona to maintain the shy vs. popular girl dichotomy.
 In fact, she’s stronger and bolder than Genevieve and Peter — two of the most popular people in school — combined.
 Lara Jean might not be very experienced, but from the beginning, she’s sure of herself, comfortable in her own skin, and does not ever feel the need to conform to a high school status quo to make a place for herself.
-When Genevieve makes a snarky remark about her platform boots, Lara Jean is quick to remind her it’s vintage.
+When Genevieve makes a snarky remark about her platform boots, Lara Jean is quick to remind her they're vintage.
 As Peter says, she doesn’t let Gen steamroll over her.

 Lara Jean is scared of getting hurt, but she makes Peter work for her trust because she knows her worth.
 She’s insecure about his feelings for her, but not about whether or not she’s good enough for him.
 As far as she’s concerned, they’re on equal footing; she makes that quite clear when she suggests that if he’s only dated one girl, he’s not quite the expert he thinks he is.
 Though the fake romance is his idea, the ball has been in her court since the beginning.
 She’s delineated her boundaries and decided when to give him a chance and express her true feelings to him.
-Both scenes of her strutting through the lacrosse field to talk to Peter — when she’s good and ready, mind you — with her back ramrod straight and her head held high are proof of how self-assured and in control she chooses to be; her popularity or lack thereof has no bearing on that.
+Both scenes of her strutting through the lacrosse field to talk to Peter — when she’s good and ready, mind you, with her back ramrod straight and her head held high — are proof of how self-assured and in control she chooses to be; her popularity or lack thereof has no bearing on that.

 Lara Jean’s character may have moments of peak embarrassment in this movie, but she carries herself with confidence and owns her actions, unapologetic about who she is.
 Much to our chagrin, this movie is fictional, but Lara Jean’s confidence is contagious and all-too-real.
 While there aren’t enough Peter Kavinskys in the world for all of us, To All The Boys I’ve Loved Before sets a wonderful standard of self-love and confidence that are not bound by social hierarchy.
 As much as we love falling in love, our love stories start with ourselves.